Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 ---
-title: Backward Resource Compatibility
+title: '2022-02: Backward Resource Compatibility'
 ---

+# Backward Resource Compatibility

-# Context
+## Context

 As we close in on a beta release, we are considering modification of the version prefix used for code-generated resources.

-## Option 1: Do nothing
+### Option 1: Do nothing

 Leave all generated resources using the alpha prefix that is currently in use.